Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 3/Clash.md

 >- You bolster your position: Take +1 momentum.
 >- You find an opening: Inflict +1 harm.
 >
->On a weak hit, inflict your harm, but then Pay the Price.
+>On a weak hit, inflict your harm, but then [[Pay the Price]].
 Your foe has initiative.
 >
 >On a miss, you are outmatched and must Pay the Price.
 Your foe has initiative.